-You reach the Hanging Gardens of Babylon, supposedly built in the sixth century B.C. by King Nebuchadnezzar II.
+You reach the Hanging Gardens of Babylon, said to be built in the 6th century B.C. by King Nebuchadnezzar II.

-As the story goes, the king’s wife, Amytis, desperately missed her homeland of Media in the northwestern part of modern-day Iran.
+As the story goes, the king’s wife Amytis desperately missed her homeland of Media, which was located in the northwestern part of modern-day Iran.
 As a gift to his homesick love, the king apparently built an elaborate garden to give his wife a beautiful memory of home.

 To do this, the king constructed a series of waterways to serve as an irrigation system.
 Water from a nearby river was raised high above the gardens to cascade downward in a stunning fashion.